jtinosa/Game-Development/Lesson2.md

 ## Genres
 - Categories based on a combination of a subject matter, setting, screen presentation/format, player perspective and game playing strategies.
+- In looking at your target market, consider what genre these people play because some players focus on playing one particular genre.

 ## Types of Genres